Maikel Garcia Player Props: Royals vs. Mariners

 Maikel Garcia At The Plate

-- Garcia enters this game on a 15-game hitting streak.
-During his last outings, he's hitting .389.
+- Garcia is batting .444 during his last outings and is riding a 16-game hitting streak.

-- Garcia has picked up a hit in 59 of 84 games this season, with multiple hits 23 times.
+- Garcia has picked up a hit in 60 of 85 games this year, with multiple hits 24 times.

-- He has hit a home run in 4.8% of his games this year, and 1.1% of his plate appearances.
+- In four games this season, he has hit a long ball (4.7%, and 1.1% of his trips to the plate).

-- Garcia has had at least one RBI in 35.7% of his games this year (30 of 84), with more than one RBI six times (7.1%).
-He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.